Medical Terms Glossary

 Psoriasis A skin condition that causes red, flaky, crusty, scale-like skin that are normally located on the sufferer's elbows, knees, scalp or lower back.
 It usually has periods where the symptoms disappear or are relatively mild followed by periods where they return or are of greater severity.

-Psychotic disorders Involves a sufferer's losing contact with reality and experiencing a range of extreme symptoms that typically include:
+Psychotic disorders A person with this condition may experience losing contact with reality and a range of extreme symptoms that typically include:

 * Hallucinations (hearing or seeing things that aren't real e.g. voices)